arkadii888/Finch/README.md

 - **Executor**

-A C++ application that hosts a TCP server for communication with the Ground Base, a gRPC server for communication with the Agent, and utilizes MAVSDK to communicate with the flight controller.
+A C++ application that hosts a TCP server for communication with the GroundBase, a gRPC server for communication with the Agent, and utilizes MAVSDK to communicate with the flight controller.

 - **Agent**